Transportability of model-based estimands in evidence synthesis: Key concepts

+The definitions of the marginal and conditional treatment effect estimands in Equation \ref{additive} and Equation \ref{cond_additive} are model-free,\cite{van2023use, vansteelandt2022assumption} despite the use of a link function.
+Such estimands are not necessarily encoded by coefficients in a parametric or semi-parametric model, and their interpretation does not necessarily rely on statistical assumptions about correct model specification.\cite{van2023use, vansteelandt2022assumption} Nevertheless, the preference of the evidence synthesis literature for such additive summary measures -- the mean difference for continuous outcomes, the log risk ratio for count outcomes, and the log odds ratio for binary outcomes -- is implicitly affected by modeling preferences for each outcome type.

+The outcome models used in meta-analysis typically belong to the generalized linear model (GLM) family.\cite{dias2018network} In GLM theory, the identity, log and logit functions are canonical link functions, which require effects to be additive on a specific linear predictor scale; that is, the mean difference, log risk ratio or log odds ratio scale, respectively.
+Dias et al. state that ``it is important to use a scale in which effects are additive, as is required by the (generalized) linear model'', and that ``choice of scale can be guided by goodness of fit or by lower between-study heterogeneity''.\cite{dias2018network} Similarly, van Valkenhoef and Ades emphasize that choosing ``a scale of measurement is not a matter of selecting a ``summary statistic'' on the basis of ease of interpretation or convenience, but one of choosing the most appropriate statistical model for the data at hand''.\cite{van2013evidence}

+Admittedly, Dias et al. do acknowledge that ``quite distinct from choice of scale for modeling is the issue of how to report treatment effects'', and that investigators are ``free to derive treatment effects on other scales''.\cite{dias2013evidence, dias2018network} Nevertheless, as highlighted by Caldwell et al., while the ``choice of scale for analysis (...) should be kept distinct from the issue of which scale to use to report treatment effects'', in practice ``this is rarely carried out''.\cite{caldwell2012selecting}

+A common practice in evidence synthesis is to postulate a hypothetical outcome-generating model.\footnote{Arguably, there is a misalignment between certain practices in meta-analysis and the ICH E9 (R1) Addendum.
+Firstly, such addendum requires the estimand to be a summary measure that is defined without reference to a particular statistical model.
+Secondly, it requires one to specify the estimand, on the basis of research objectives, prior to selecting the statistical method for estimation.
+The addendum favors separating the definition of the estimand from the selection of the estimator, but current practices in evidence synthesis do not seem compatible with this sequential approach.} Let's assume that, by divine revelation, this is known to be a parametric GLM, specifying the conditional expectation of the potential outcome $Y^t$ under $T=t$ given $X$, at the individual level:

-where $g(\cdot)$ is an appropriate invertible link function (e.g.~an identity link for continuous outcomes or a logit link for binary outcomes), $\beta_0$ is an intercept term, and the model parameters $\beta_X$ and $\beta_T$ are non-null coefficients quantifying conditional associations between $(X, T)$ and $Y$.
+where $g(\cdot)$ is a suitable invertible link function, $\beta_0 \in \mathbb{R}$ is an intercept term, and the model parameters $\beta_X, \beta_T \in \mathbb{R}$ are non-null coefficients quantifying conditional predictor-outcome associations.
+The model form in Equation \ref{eqn1} does not contain a product term -- that is, a statistical interaction -- between the baseline covariate and the intervention.
+Therefore, covariate $X$ is deemed to be \textit{purely prognostic},\cite{phillippo2018methods, phillippo2016nice, remiro2022parametric, remiro2021methods, liu2022correct} and there is said to be treatment effect \textit{homogeneity} at the individual level.